zachmichael14/protein_viewer/README.md

 #### General features <a class="anchor" id="general-features"></a>

 <ul>
  <li><strong>Moving the protein</strong>: click and drag to move the protein around, scroll to zoom.
-To reset the view, click General > Center
+To reset the view, click General > Center.

  ![moving the protein](img/moving.gif)